What is a UK Limited Company for Property Investment?

 Off-plan properties can take six to 12 months to reach completion, so investors need to be patient during the building process.

-Does a UK company pay less Stamp Duty?
+Does a UK company pay less stamp duty?

 From April 2020 a personally-owned buy-to-let property investment could no longer have the mortgage interest payments offset as an expense against rental income on self-assessment tax returns.